XuhanYang888/Blend-Them/README.md

 1. Slice a sprite sheet into individual PNG files.
 2. Ingest the sprites into a single `.npy` dataset.
 3. Train the VAE on the dataset.
-4. Launch the app and blend any two sprites in real time.
+4. Launch the FastAPI backend and the frontend UI to blend any two sprites in real time.

 ## Requirements